lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

     }

 The element rule is overloaded with a drop.

+# A more detailed view of the architecture.

+## CPSStream

+Freetle defines a result streams as `XMLEvent` streams decorated with specific 'result' markers (Boolean).

+Thus, the Freetle defines :

+	type CPSElementOrPositive = Option[Element]
+	type CPSTupleElement = (CPSElementOrPositive, Boolean)

+`CPSTupleElement` is the most basic type appearing in the freetle transformations.

+The second position Boolean indicates whether the element is marked as a result or a tail. (`true` = result, `false` = tail)

+`CPSStream` are streams of `CPSTupleElement`

+	type CPSStream = Stream[CPSTupleElement]

+Two properties of `CPSStream` that is not enforced by the type system (But should always be verified) :

+ * At a certain rank, every element is a tail.
+ * Before this first tail element, all elements are results.

+There can possibly be no result elements at all.

 # Licensing
 Freetle is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (See attached).